Deathbed conversion: Charles II of England

 Charles II of England reigned in an Anglican nation at a time of strong religious conflict.
 Though his sympathies were at least somewhat with the Roman Catholic faith, he ruled as an Anglican, though he attempted to lessen the persecution and legal penalties affecting non-Anglicans in England, notably through the Royal Declaration of Indulgence.
 As he lay dying following a stroke, released of the political need, he was received into the Catholic Church.

 Jean de La Fontaine

 The most famous French fabulist published a revised edition of his greatest work, Contes, in 1692, the same year that he began to suffer a severe illness.
 Under such circumstances, Jean de La Fontaine turned to religion.
 A young priest, M. Poucet, tried to persuade him about the impropriety of the Contes, and it is said that the destruction of a new play of some merit was demanded and submitted to as a proof of repentance.
 La Fontaine received the Viaticum, and the following years, he continued to write poems and fables.
 He died in 1695.

+Joel Chandler Harris

+Joel Chandler Harris was married to a Catholic woman, Mary Bullard of Gabriel Tolliver.
+He sought baptism on June 20, 1908, a few weeks before his death on July 3.